Freight Shipping from Minneapolis to Oakland

 How much does it cost to ship freight from Minneapolis to Oakland?

-Full truckload (FTL) rates from Minneapolis, MN to Oakland, CA currently range from $4,397-$5,419 for a standard dry van load over the 2,045-mile route.
+Full truckload (FTL) rates from Minneapolis, MN to Oakland, CA currently range $4,397-$5,419 (roughly $2.17-$2.65 per mile over 2,045 miles).
 LTL shipments typically cost $1,325-$2,138 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Minneapolis to Oakland?